deimosfr/jeedom-status/README.md

 To use jeedom-status, you have to get :
 * Your user hash key.
 Go into Jeedom web interface, then click on Tools -> Preferences -> Security -> User Hash.
-* The URL of your jeedom API like (replace "jeedom" with the name or IP of Jeedom endpoint): http://jeedom/core/api/jeeApi.php
+* The URL of your jeedom like (replace "jeedom" with the name or IP of Jeedom endpoint): http://jeedom

 # Installation and usage